barseghyanartur/django-fobi/README.rst

 When you want to customise too many things
 ------------------------------------------
-Fobi, with its' flexible form elements, form handlers and form callbacks is very customisable.
+`django-fobi`, with its' flexible form elements, form handlers and form callbacks is very customisable.
 However, there might be cases when you need to override entire view to fit your needs.
 Take a look at the `FeinCMS integration
 <https://github.com/barseghyanartur/django-fobi/tree/stable/src/fobi/contrib/apps/feincms_integration/widgets.py>`_